Big Data can be a seductive master. How can you maximize time-to-insight without going over to the Dark Side?

 Amazon Web Services (AWS) went down for nearly 4 hours earlier this year – knocking out service to some of the world’s most trafficked web services.
 By the time it was fully operational again, experts estimated that over $310 million was lost.
 The lesson learned?
 Outages are inevitable, even in the cloud.
 Prepare for them as best you can.

 “Cloud services go down.
 Therefore, I must move everything on-prem.”

 This type of thinking, while admirably self-sufficient, is fundamentally flawed.
 If Microsoft, Google, and Amazon’s clone armies can’t keep their own services running 100% of the time, do you have the IT resources to do so?

 LESSON #8 -- “Would it help if I got out and pushed?!!”

 It actually might!

-To deal with nearly limitless volumes of data, organizations are more frequently turning to AI, Machine Learning, and NLP for analytics.
+To deal with nearly limitless volumes of data, organizations are more frequently turning to AI, Machine Learning, and NLP for analytics and Infrastructure-as-a-Service solutions.
 NLP may offer the most disruptive potential, since most analytics infrastructures nearly entirely geared towards managing structured information.
 NLP enables accurate analysis of more unstructured data, and may carry significant implications for design, construction, and management of analytics infrastructure.

 The Bottom Line